-September update - Cubic Gallery has now closed :(
+September 2017 - Cubic Gallery has now closed its downtown location :(

 One of the fun things about exploring any city really is that you will always find something you didn't know existed.
 A little place that you've probably passed a hundred times and not even known was there.